ghuntley/ghuntley.github.io/_drafts/mark-and-sweep-garbage-collection.md

 * Generational Hypothesis (most objects die young)
 * Nursey (Where small objects are born)
   * Nursey has a fixed size, allocations are very efficient and once it fills up the nursey is collected.
+  * The few Objects which survive this collection process are copied/evicted into the Major collection.
 * Major (Where they are copied to when they mature)
 * Large Object Space (Part of major, objects above Kb, typically large arrays)